-authorizes the detention of the subject of the order until they leave the UK (although this is subject to a common law restraint on the length of the detention)
+- authorises the detention of the subject of the order until they leave the UK;

 Who may be deported?

 Other exemptions include Commonwealth and Irish citizens who were ordinarily resident in the UK on 1 January 1973 and who meet residence conditions (that the proposed deportee had been ordinarily resident for five years before the decision to deport).
-However, even people who have indefinite leave to remain and are settled may be deported unless they are exempt under the residence conditions of section 7 of the Immigration Act 1971.
-EEA nationals have greater protection from deportation due to developments in EU and domestic law and are only liable to be deported on limited grounds.
+However, even people who have indefinite leave to remain and are settled may be deported unless they are exempt under the residence conditions of the Immigration Act.
+EEA nationals have greater protection from deportation and – at least until Brexit takes effect – are only liable to be deported on limited grounds.

 How can a deportation order be revoked?